The Tricks and Secrets to Mastering a Remote Workforce

 The strategy has also allowed Acceleration to close the gender gap by tapping into a pool of talented, driven women looking to balance careers with family.
 Women make up 80 percent of Acceleration’s workforce, with about an equal proportion holding management roles.

 Acceleration Partners isn’t the only startup to have achieved enviable productivity and growth through a distributed workforce.
-Toptal, which runs a network of elite freelance software developers and designers, has grown to more than 500 global full-time employees since it was founded in 2010.
+Toptal, which runs a network of elite freelance software developers and designers, has grown to a few hundred global full-time employees since its founding in 2010.
 It chose the structure to reach the best talent available.

-“In the San Francisco Bay Area at the time, between trying to get top-quality engineers and renting office space, you’d burn through your seed money in a couple of months,” says Rajeev Jeyakumar, Toptal’s VP of business talent.
+“In the San Francisco Bay Area at the time, between trying to get top-quality engineers and renting office space, you’d burn through your seed money in a couple of months,” says Rajeev Jeyakumar, Toptal’s former vice president of business talent.
 Rather than relax its standards, Toptal decided to mine less-competitive markets.

 Jeyakumar says that getting the right digital tools in place to enable remote collaboration has been critical to Toptal’s success.
 It’s nothing exotic: The company uses Slack for informal communications, Google Drive for collaborative projects, Zoom for videoconference calls and an online platform called Wrike for project management.
 Onboarding new employees always involves making sure they have their tools set up properly and know how to use them.

 There are also behavioral and cultural norms around remote work that everyone has to adhere to, Jeyakumar says.
-For instance, Toptal has a naming convention for Slack groups to keep things organized, and there’s a rule that video must be turned on during conference calls so that team members can see each others’ faces.
+For instance, Toptal has a naming convention for Slack groups to keep things organized, and video is encouraged to be turned on during conference calls so that team members can see each others’ faces.
 “I’ve worked remotely in previous jobs and felt like a second-class employee,” Jeyakumar says.
 “There’s a lot of stuff you miss out on, because not everyone is thinking about remote colleagues.”
 He says that the organization recognizes that some in-person contact is critical for relationship building, which is why the money Toptal saves on office space is funneled into team retreats -- including a recent one to Mexico.